metallb/metallb/website/content/installation/_index.md

 The MetalLB Operator is available on OperatorHub at [operatorhub.io/operator/metallb-operator](https://operatorhub.io/operator/metallb-operator).
 It eases the deployment and life-cycle of MetalLB in a cluster and allows configuring MetalLB via CRDs.

 {{% notice note %}}
-If you want to deploy MetalLB using the [experimental FRR mode](https://metallb.universe.tf/configuration/#enabling-bfd-support-for-bgp-sessions), you must edit the ClusterServiceVersion resource named `metallb-operator`:
+If you want to deploy MetalLB using the [FRR mode](https://metallb.universe.tf/configuration/#enabling-bfd-support-for-bgp-sessions), you must edit the ClusterServiceVersion resource named `metallb-operator`:

 ```bash